xazsanch/Identifiying-Over-and-Under-Performing-US-Movie-Theaters/README.md

 ## Data Clean-Up and Preparation
 The bulk of the work for this dataset came from finding a way to neatly tie all of these sources together.
 They all provided their own unique method of labelling, where one film could be titled in four different ways.
 I employed a function that utilized the *difflib* Python library, that looked to match a target word from a selection of available choices.
 Other methods considered were *FuzzyWuzzy* lookup and Levenshtein measurement for vector similarity.
 Even after employing a matching function, there were still a few datapoints that needed manual intervention and attention.

+In my dataset there were Theatre features, such as what Buying Circuit the theatre belonged to, who the Film Buyer was responsible for that theatre, and who the Payer responsible for paying for the theatre is.
+In total, there were over 6,000 unique values for these features.
+I separated them into quantiles, 'High, Medium, and Low' brackets, to add some granularity.
+I also applied the same logic to the TV Market and CIty features, to bring in some geographic data into the model.
+Within these quantiles, I was able to One-Hot encode the data, turning them into binary fields.

 To create my 'target feature' for this classification project, I estblished a threshold at each theatre+film level that the Box Office gross needed to surpass to be considered **over-index**.
 This threshold was based off a theatre's own performance, given a certain Genre.
 This was a binary classification, where 1 was the case when a theatre+film combination over performed, and 0 was when it did not pass the threshold.